 The Society has a funding obligation for 'The Pensions Trust 2016 - National Counties Building Society Pension and Life Assurance Scheme', a separate trustee-administered defined benefit pension scheme.
 This obligation gives rise to the risk that additional funding may be required should the value of the Scheme's assets, together with ongoing employer and member contributions, be insufficient to cover the accrued scheme member benefits.
-A full actuarial valuation is carried out by a qualified independent actuary every three years and the latest of these was as at 30 September 2020.
-An updated valuation at 30 September 2023 is underway and is due to be completed by the end of 2024.
+A full actuarial valuation is carried out by a qualified independent actuary every three years and the latest of these was as at 30 September 2023.